pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/4-generation-data.md

 ```

 !!! tip
-    After you add this filter and re-run (Step 6), open `logs/KZ/build_powerplants.log` — it shows how many plants survived the filter.
+    After you add this filter and re-run (Step 6), open `logs/KZ/build_powerplants.log`.
+It shows how many plants survived the filter.
 Confirm rows were dropped as expected.

 ---